YuchenPersonal/YuchenPersonal.github.io/_posts/2022-05-04-useful-professional-programming-english-expressions.md

 When you are asked by a colleague whether you have finished/started working on something: How urgent do you need that?

-I think we have a mitigation.
+We have a mitigation.

+This system is primarily geared towards xxx but it can be used for xxx.